-An annual scholarship is funded by a donor who has made a commitment to the university to award a scholarship each academic year.
+Annual scholarships are funded by several donors who have made a commitment to the university to award scholarships each academic year.
 A permanently endowed scholarship is comprised of funds from private sources and invested by the University of Nebraska Foundation.
 The income derived from the investment pays the scholarship.
 Eligible students must submit a Continuing Student Scholarship application via MyBLUE by the last day of February.
-All Continuing Student Scholarships that are available along with criteria a student must meet to be eligible for the scholarships are listed on www.unk.edu/offices/financial_aid/.
+To review scholarships available through this application, please visit www.unk.edu/offices/financial_aid/.

-The Continuing Student Scholarship listing is divided into five sections, one for each college: Education, Business & Technology, Arts & Sciences, Athletics, and nondepartmental.
+The Continuing Student Scholarship listing is divided into five sections: Education, Business & Technology, Arts & Sciences, Athletics, and nondepartmental.
 Students majoring in a specific field should refer to the corresponding section, while the nondepartmental section lists scholarships available to the general student population regardless of major.
 Students participating in intercollegiate athletics may be considered for scholarships listed in the Athletics section.

 Students are encouraged to contact the Office of Financial Aid for additional information on the application process or with any other scholarship questions.

 Honors Program Scholarships

 The Honors Program offers Honors Scholarships to incoming freshmen based on ACT scores, high school GPA, a letter of recommendation, and a writing sample.
 Students who remain in the Program and in good standing (maintenance of a 3.25 cumulative grade point average) may hold these scholarships for four years.
 Honors scholarship recipients may hold tuition or other scholarships as well.

 Traditionally, two or three students in each incoming freshman class receive the Omaha World Herald/Kearney Hub Scholarship.
 This scholarship provides tuition, room, board, fees, and books for four years, and requires maintenance of a 3.5 cumulative grade point average.

 UNMC College of Nursing-Kearney Division Scholarships